 West Virginia University is a public land-grant institution, founded in 1867.
 The WVU Board of Governors is the governing body of WVU.
 The Higher Education Policy Commission in West Virginia is responsible for developing, establishing, and overseeing the implementation of a public policy agenda for the state's four-year colleges and universities.
 E. Gordon Gee is WVU's 24th and current president.
-The University is accredited by the Higher Learning Commission and, in Fall 2022, WVU's enrollment was 24,741 in Morgantown.
-At its Health Sciences Center - Eastern Campus, approximately fifteen (15) third- and fourth year WVU medical students continue their studies and at the Health Sciences Center - Charleston Division, approximately seventy (70) medical students participate in programs.
-The University also offered programs of study internationally through an agreement with the Royal University for Women (RUW) in Bahrain through 2020.
+The University is accredited by the Higher Learning Commission and, in Fall 2023, WVU's enrollment was 24,200 in Morgantown.
+At its Health Sciences Center - Eastern Campus, approximately fifteen (15) third- and fourth year WVU medical students continue their studies and at the Health Sciences Center - Charleston Division, approximately seventy-seven (77) medical students participate in programs.
 In partnership with WVU Medicine United Hospital Center in Bridgeport, West Virginia, the University opened a WVU School of Nursing accelerated undergraduate nursing program consisting of twenty-five (25) students.